Connect with us

 Medicaid expansion

-Mississippi is one of 12 states that have not expanded Medicaid to health insurance for primarily the working poor.
+Mississippi is one of 12 states that have not expanded Medicaid to provide health insurance for primarily the working poor.
 The two biggest obstacles to Medicaid expansion have been House Speaker Philip Gunn and Gov. Tate Reeves, who argue the state cannot afford to cover Mississippi’s share of the costs.
 Various studies have concluded that the expansion would actually be a boon to state coffers since the federal government would pay the bulk of the costs.

 Various diverse groups ranging from the Mississippi Hospital Association to the Delta Council have endorsed expansion.